ESG Questionnaire Response - Ninety One

 Investment institute

-Our Investment Institute mobilises Ninety One鈥檚 firm-wide expertise and our substantial global network of specialist partners to generate proprietary insights on the global economy, markets, geopolitics and asset allocation.
+The Investment Institute mobilizes Ninety One鈥檚 firm-wide expertise and our substantial global network of specialist partners to generate proprietary insights on the global economy, markets, geopolitics and asset allocation.
 The Institute seeks to play a full and active role in the global conversation on sustainable investing.
-From aligning a portfolio with the decarbonisation growth trend to ensuring a fair clean-energy transition for all, Ninety One鈥檚 portfolio managers and analysts explore sustainable investing across asset classes and investment approaches.
+From aligning a portfolio with the decarbonization growth trend to ensuring a fair clean-energy transition for all, Ninety One鈥檚 portfolio managers and analysts explore sustainable investing across asset classes and investment approaches.

 An important feature of our Investment Institute is the direct link between the research insights it generates, and portfolios managed across the firm.
 The Institute works closely with all the firm鈥檚 investment capabilities and has strong Executive Management support for its work.